-USDA-FS standards and guidelines considered in development of the avoidance and protection (AP) measures include the Record of Decision (ROD) for the Sierra Nevada Forest Plan Amendment Final Supplemental Impact Statement, Appendix A (USDA-FS 2004), Water Quality Management for Forest System Lands in California: Best Management Practices (USDA-FS September 2000), the ENF Land and Resource Management Plan (USDA-FS 1988), and the TNF Land and Resource Management Plan (USDA-FS 1990).
+Refer to VIPMP Table 6 for the list of avoidance and protection (AP) measures developed to protect environmental and cultural resources, and provide for human health and safety during implementation of routine vegetation and pest management activities.
+USDA-FS standards and guidelines considered in development of the AP measures include the Record of Decision (ROD) for the Sierra Nevada Forest Plan Amendment Final Supplemental Impact Statement, Appendix A (USDA-FS 2004), Water Quality Management for Forest System Lands in California: Best Management Practices (USDA-FS September 2000), the ENF Land and Resource Management Plan

+(USDA-FS 1988), and the TNF Land and Resource Management Plan (USDA-FS 1990).

 Aquatic/riparian resource measures were developed for consistency with the Sierra Nevada Forest Plan Riparian Conservation Objective (RCO) #1 for the protection of beneficial uses of water within the Middle Fork American River watershed.
-Specifically, standards 97 and 98 for the protection of RCAs have been incorporated into the A/P measures in Table 8.0.
+Specifically, standards 97 and 98 for the protection of RCAs have been incorporated into the A/P measures in VIPMP Table 6.
 VIPMP Attachment G provides the full text of the Standards and Guidelines for Riparian Conservation Areas and Critical Aquatic Refuges.
 Standards and guidelines for California spotted owl and northern goshawk Protected Activity Centers (PACs) (VIPMP Attachment G) were also incorporated.

-In addition, applicable USDA-FS Best Management Practices (BMPs) (USDA-FS 2000) for water quality have been incorporated into many of the AP measures provided in Table 8.0.
+In addition, applicable USDA-FS Best Management Practices (BMPs) (USDA-FS 2000) for water quality have been incorporated into many of the AP measures provided in VIPMP Table 6.
 These BMPs were developed by USDA-FS, and then certified by the State, to ensure compliance with the Clean Water Act as well as regional Water Board standards.
 The measures are based on the September 2000 version of Water Quality Management for Forest System Lands in California: Best Management Practices (USDA-FS 2000).
 If USDA-FS issues updated BMPs for the protection of water quality and aquatic resources, then the updated BMPs would be implemented as appropriate.
+The BMPs in VIPMP Table 6 are general and site-specific project BMPs will be developed as necessary in coordination with the USDA-FS during the annual consultation process.